d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

 reuse features to achieve computational efficiency, unfortunately they lead to heavy GPU memory consumption.
 As a result,
-applying DenseNet may require more complex memory-efficient implementations that may increase training time :cite:`pleiss2017memory`.
+applying DenseNet may require more memory-efficient implementations that may increase training time :cite:`pleiss2017memory`.

 ## Exercises